CRM adoption: How to improve dealmaker & AE adoption rates

 Live demos enable you to test more user-oriented relationship intelligence CRM platforms with your team’s data, so when you’re ready to make the switch, all of your information is already in your new CRM—saving time on deployment and training.

-Additionally, many of today’s leading CRM systems are designed with the end-user in mind to make the deployment, onboarding, and training process fast, smooth, and easy, so you will get less resistance from your team members and get them more excited about using the new CRM.
+Additionally, many of today’s leading CRM systems are designed with the end-user in mind to make the deployment, onboarding, and training process fast, smooth, and easy.
+The goal is to get less resistance from your team members and more excitement about using the new CRM.

-Instead of trying to customize clunky old systems, or accepting that the CRM status quo is as good as it’s going to get, leading deal teams are embracing and adopting technologies that are focused on the end-user experience and fit into their specific business workflows.
+Instead of trying to customize clunky old systems, or accepting that the CRM status quo is as good as it’s going to get, leading deal teams are adopting technologies that are focused on the end-user experience and fit into their specific business workflows—whether that’s through next-generation CRM platforms or innovative integrations that bring the best of these new solutions to your existing CRM.

-Providing an easy-to-use solution and ensuring ongoing support
+Provide an easy-to-use solution and ensure ongoing support

 The best path to high adoption rates is choosing a CRM solution that’s easy to use, intuitive, and involves little to no manual data entry.